-Aerial: The proposed residence halls are designed in the collegiate Gothic style that is prevalent throughout most of campus.
-The halls follow along of Route 30/Lancaster Avenue to provide a continual view of the central landmark of campus: the St. Thomas of Villanova Church.
+Aerial: The proposed residence halls are designed in the Collegiate Gothic style that is prevalent throughout campus.
+The halls follow the curve of Route 30/Lancaster Avenue to provide a continual view of the central landmark of campus: the St. Thomas of Villanova Church.

-Facades Along Lancaster Avenue: The proposed residence halls are designed to be four and five stories in many places, with a lower number of stories closer to Route 30/Lancaster Avenue.
-The housing would provide approximately 1,160 beds, and allow the University to house 85% of its undergraduate students.
-As with similar past projects (South and West Campuses), this project would not lead to an increase in undergraduate student enrollment.
+Facades Along Lancaster Avenue: The residence halls will provide approximately 1,135 beds for junior and senior students, allowing the University to house 85% of its undergraduate populations.
+As with similar projects in the past on South and West Campuses, this project would not lead to an increase in undergraduate student enrollment.

 Quad Walkway: The proposed residence halls would feature a series of outside courtyards connected by a walkway.
 The buildings would be designed to maximize the natural light in these open spaces.

 Setback Illustration: Residence Hall setback from Lancaster Ave is minimum of 45 feet and will be greater in many areas.
 Proposed setback elements include a fence, trees, plantings and a wide sidewalk.

 Courtyard View Looking East: The design concept features two large courtyards facing Lancaster Avenue that break up the streetscape and provide outdoor gathering spots for students.
 Along with two smaller courtyards facing SEPTA's Norristown High Speed rail line, these green spaces help to limit impervious surface and feature rain gardens and other measures that assist with stormwater management.

 Transforming the Landscape Along Lancaster Avenue